VLN37/pipex/README.md

 `make`

-Run with any command and files you want, in the format below.
+Run the program in the format below.
 Some examples are:

-`./pipex .gitignore "tr a b" "tr b c" "tr c d" outfile` `./pipex EOF "tr a b" "tr b c" outfile`
+`./pipex .gitignore "tr a b" "tr b c" "tr c d" outfile`

+`./pipex EOF "tr a b" "tr b c" outfile`

 `./pipex .gitignore "ping 8.8.8.8" "grep ms" outfile`

 Or any unix command you want!